-File a verbal grievance by calling Customer Care at the phone number located in Chapter 2, Section 1 of this booklet.
+File a verbal grievance by calling Customer Care.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
 (TTY users should call 711.)
 We are available Monday through Friday from 8 a.m. to 9 p.m.
 Eastern time.